duckdb/duckdb-web/_posts/2024-01-22-multi-database-support-in-duckdb.md

 └───────────────────────────┘└───────────────────────────┘└───────────────────────────┘
 ```

 > Several changes have been made to Postgres extension since the last release.
-Use `FORCE INSTALL postgres` to install the latest version of thee xtension.
+Use `FORCE INSTALL postgres` to install the latest version of the extension.

 ## Transactions